Choosing a Linux Distro: Mobile Edition

 Cons

-• Some Android apps that heavily rely on Google services may not work perfectly
+• Some Android apps that heavily rely on Google services may not work

 • Still based on Android architecture, so not as fundamentally different as pure Linux options